Sairyss/domain-driven-hexagon/README.md

 Output data returned to a user.

 - Using Response DTOs ensures clients only receive data described in DTOs contract, not everything that your model/entity owns (which may result in data leaks).

-- It also to some extent protects your clients from internal data structure changes that may happen in your API.
+Using DTOs protects your clients from internal data structure changes that may happen in your API.
+When internal data models change (like renaming variables or splitting tables), they can still be mapped to match a corresponding DTO to maintain compatibility for anyone using your API.

+When updating DTO interfaces, a new version of API can be created by prefixing an endpoint with a version number, for example: `v2/users`.
+This will make transition painless by preventing breaking compatibility for users that are slow to update their apps that uses your API.

 Examples: